 And once you upgrade to Windows 10, you can run Windows 10 on that device for free, for years.

-Meanwhile, if you’re running pirated version of Windows 7/8.1, please read our Upgrading to Windows 10 from Windows 7/8.1 pirated article for detained information.
+Meanwhile, if you’re running a pirated version of Windows 7/8.1, please read our Upgrading to Windows 10 from Windows 7/8.1 pirated article for detailed information.

 Upgrade to Windows 10 without losing installed programs

-We recommend you go through our how to check if installed programs are compatible with Windows 10 guide to know to know what all programs are compatible with Windows 10.
+We recommend you go through our how to check if installed programs are compatible with Windows 10 guide to know what all applications are compatible with Windows 10.

 You don’t need your Windows 7/8.1 product key